 Record keeping of Class-of-Business Training

-Across industry, stakeholder consultation showed that some FSPs are equipped to track training activities relatively easily, using more basic methods of tracking competency that differ by business unit.
-The higher costs of compliance will thus fall on the latter group who will need to dedicate time and additional resources to up scaling their current systems, ensuring interoperability and up skilling staff.
+Across the industry, stakeholder consultation showed that some FSPs are equipped to track training activities relatively easily, using more basic methods of tracking competency that differ by business unit.
+The higher costs of compliance will thus fall on the latter group who will need to dedicate time and additional resources to upscaling their current systems, ensuring interoperability and upskilling staff.
 Most FSPs seem to have very rudimentary systems in place, which often take the form of a simple Excel spreadsheet.
 According to those stakeholders who are aware of complying with current legislation, the effort to update and maintain this data seems to be disproportionate.
 One FSP mentioned that one experienced resource spends about 90% of their time on tracking training of 3000 representatives.
 This disproportionate amount of time has led many FSPs to consider partnering with professional bodies in future to ensure compliance with the proposed legislation.
 In addition, stakeholders mentioned that systems that are more sophisticated would be required to collect and search through data.

 Professional bodies such as the IISA and the FPI have systems in place that currently track CPD.

-According to interviews, these professional bodies can easily extend and expand their systems to track class of business training and product specific training for FSPs, KIs and representatives.
+According to interviews, these professional bodies can easily extend and expand their systems to track class of business training and product-specific training for FSPs, KIs and representatives.
 This will be at an additional cost to recover the basic administrational burden taken up by the professional bodies that are non-profit organisations.
-Using the IT systems of these institutions would be a suitable solution for industry players that do not have the necessary systems in place to comply with the proposed record keeping criteria.
+Using the IT systems of these institutions would be a suitable solution for industry players that do not have the necessary systems in place to comply with the proposed recordkeeping criteria.
 Both the FPI and IISA have confirmed that their systems have the capacity to track high additional volumes.

 Accredited trainers are also required to keep records of the training.
 While this is not required in the Draft revised fit and proper requirements (2016), it forms part of their accreditation requirements.

-This means that training providers like INTEGRITY ACADEMY will also have to keep record of all class of business training as part of their accreditation requirements.
-Accredited trainers might also provide some, but not all, product specific training and thus records would be kept if this is the case.
-Since the FAIS Act (2002) does not regulate product suppliers and trainers, the proposed amendments cannot set the requirement that they must track product specific training.
-According to industry opinion, all trainers would not necessarily keep record of training if it were not a requirement.
-It is more likely that larger companies will do so, but industry consultation shows that the assumption that it is general standard practice for everyone to maintain records of training conducted is not the case.
+This means that training providers like INTEGRITY ACADEMY will also have to keep a record of all class of business training as part of their accreditation requirements.
+Accredited trainers might also provide some, but not all, product-specific training and thus records would be kept if this is the case.
+Since the FAIS Act (2002) does not regulate product suppliers and trainers, the proposed amendments cannot set the requirement that they must track product-specific training.
+According to industry opinion, all trainers would not necessarily keep a record of training if it were not a requirement.
+It is more likely that larger companies will do so, but industry consultation shows that the assumption that it is generally standard practice for everyone to maintain records of training conducted is not the case.
 [At INTEGRITY ACADEMY we have the capability via our Learning Management System to keep records and we also provide verifiable encoded certificates, which the individual can download after successful completion.
 This will serve as proof of successful completion.]

 Since the proposed amendments recognise prior learning, established advisers will not have to meet product knowledge requirements.
 Particularly, the grandfathering clause states that: